• Skip to primary navigation

 Many clay berry bowls displayed outside on wooden picnic table.

-There you will find a whimsical pottery garden, complete with fountains, a swing, and a large tree-house for the kids (and kids at heart!).
+The Pottery isn't all pitchers and pots, either - you'll also find a whimsical pottery garden, complete with fountains, a swing, and a large tree-house for the kids (and kids at heart!).

 Whimsical clay creations for your garden; laddybugs, smiling flowers.